Mason-Dino/Dinosaur/README.md

 <!-- LICENSE -->
 ## License

-See `LICENSE` for more information.
+See the [license](https://github.com/Mason-Dino/Dinosaur/blob/main/LICENSE) for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>